PseudoDevs/IamGhost/abmd8.md

-Last updated: 2024-04-17 08:01:53
+Last updated: 2024-04-17 08:02:27
-Random Quote: Science is neat, but I’m afraid it’s not very forgiving. - Scott Clarke
+Random Quote: People are making apocalypse jokes like there's no tomorrow. - Will Livingston